ergrelet/windiff/README.md

 certain versions of Microsoft Windows and also allows comparing this information between versions.
 The frontend's code is in the `windiff_frontend` directory.

+A scheduled GitHub action fetches new updates from Winbindex every day and updates the configuration file used to generate the live version of WinDiff.
+Currently, because of (free plans) storage and compute limitations, only KB updates which are less than one year old are kept.

 ## How to Build

 ### Prerequisites